Why Do Some People Have Strong Visual Memory?

 Excel at holding multiple visual pieces in mind for active use.
 Common in architects, engineers, surgeons, gamers, and chess players who mentally rotate objects or remember patterns.

-Memory athletes use techniques like Method of Loci, character visualization, and chunking to encode visuals efficiently.
+Memory athletes use techniques like the method of loci, character visualization, and chunking to encode visuals efficiently.
 This is learned, not innate.

 Myths About Strong Visual Memory (And The Reality)